WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Resources-if-not-using-trinket/README.md

 # Procedure for coding Rock, Paper Scissors using turtles if not using trinket

-This page outlines how to download the resources necessary for this project, and also covers **Step 1** of the project for those not using trinket, as the coding is very slightly different.
-At the end of Step 1 the project path is exactly the same as for trinket.
+This page outlines how to download the resources necessary for this project, and also covers **Step 1** of the project for those not using trinket, as the coding is very slightly different with trinket.
+After the end of Step 1 the project path is exactly the same as for trinket.

 ## Downloading the resources

 Firstly, ***make a new folder for this project***.
 You will keep all the resources and code in this folder.

-You will have to download a zip file which contains a Python file with some starter code already added, and eight ```.gif``` image files to be used with Python turtles.
+You will have to download a zip file which contains a Python file with some starter code, and eight ```.gif``` image files to be used with Python turtles.

 The link to the zip file is below, but when you click the link you will see a page like this: